labsyspharm/orion-crc/README.md

 ![Summary figure](./docs/Orion_fig1a.png)

 Precision medicine is critically dependent on better methods for diagnosing and staging disease and predicting drug response.
-Histopathology using Hematoxylin and Eosin (H&E) stained tissue - not genomics – remains the primary diagnostic modality in cancer.
-Moreover, recently developed, highly multiplexed tissue imaging represents a means of enhancing histology workflows with single cell mechanisms.
-Here we describe an approach for collecting and analyzing H&E and high-plex immunofluorescence (IF) images from the same cells in a whole-slide format suitable for translational and clinical research and eventual deployment in diagnosis.
-Using data from 40 human colorectal cancer resections (60 million cells) we show that IF and H&E images provide human experts and machine learning algorithms with complementary information.
-We demonstrate the automated generation and ranking of computational models, based either on immune infiltration or tumor-intrinsic features, that are highly predictive of progression-free survival.
-When these models are combined, a hazard ratio of ~0.045 is achieved, demonstrating the ability of multi-modal digital pathology to generate high-performance and interpretable biomarkers.
+Histopathology using Hematoxylin and Eosin (H&E) stained tissue - not genomics – remains the primary diagnostic method in cancer.
+Recently developed highly-multiplexed tissue imaging methods promise to enhance research studies and clinical practice with precise, spatially-resolved, single-cell data.
+Here we describe the “Orion” platform for collecting H&E and high-plex immunofluorescence images from the same cells in a whole-slide format suitable for diagnosis.
+Using a retrospective cohort of 74 colorectal cancer resections, we show that IF and H&E images provide human experts and machine learning algorithms with complementary information that can be used to generate interpretable, multiplexed image-based models predictive of progression-free survival.
+Combining models of immune infiltration and tumor-intrinsic features achieves a nearly 20-fold discrimination between rapid and slow (or no) progression, demonstrating the ability of multi-modal tissue imaging to generate high-performance biomarkers.

 ---